Two-dimensional quantum antiferromagnets: Quantum Dimer Models

 These vortex excitations carry a $\Z$ charge since attempting to put two vortices on the same hexagon does not change the state.
 Such excitations are not local in terms of the dimer degrees of freedom.
 Indeed, determining the sign of a given dimerization in a state with two visons which are far apart requires the knowledge of the dimer locations along the whole string connecting the two vortex cores.
 In this model the visons appear to be static and non-interacting.
 This is a particularity of this solvable model but the existence of gapped vison excitations is believed to be a robust property of RVB liquids.
 In more realistic models the visons will acquire a dynamics and a dispersion relation but will remain gapped.\footnote{It is possible to add potential energy terms to Eq.~\ref{eq:kQDM} to drive the system outside of the liquid phase and this transition corresponds to a vison condensation.} They will also have some interactions with each other but should remain {\em deconfined}.
 This property is particularly clear in the kagome QDM: visons are necessarily created by pairs but the energy is independent of their relative distances.

 The Ising vortices also offer a simple picture of the topological degeneracy.
-Consider a ground-state $|+\rangle$ of the model which lives in the sector where the winding number $\Omega_y$ (with respect to some arbitrary but fixed dimerization) is even.
-Another ground-state $|-\rangle$ is obtained in the odd-$\Omega_y$ sector.
+Consider a ground state $|+\rangle$ of the model which lives in the sector where the winding number $\Omega_y$ (with respect to some arbitrary but fixed dimerization) is even.
+Another ground state $|-\rangle$ is obtained in the odd-$\Omega_y$ sector.
 Now consider the combination $|0\rangle=|+\rangle+|-\rangle$ and apply the operator $\Omega(0,L_x)$ corresponding to a closed loop surrounding the torus in the $x$ direction.
 This amounts to creating a pair of nearby visons at the origin, taking one of them around the torus in the $x$ direction and annihilating them.
 This can also be viewed as the creation of a vison in one hole of the torus (with no energy cost).
 It is simple to check that $\Omega(0,L_x)|0\rangle=|+\rangle-|-\rangle$ (up to an irrelevant global sign).
-This provides a simple relation between the vison-pair creation operator and the existence of two topologically distinct ground-states $|+\rangle+|-\rangle$ and $|+\rangle-|-\rangle$.
+This provides a simple relation between the vison-pair creation operator and the existence of two topologically distinct ground states $|+\rangle+|-\rangle$ and $|+\rangle-|-\rangle$.